 Internal Medicine II

 On Internal Medicine II, the resident will participate in rounds with the Medicine Team for the Family Medicine Residency Program.
 The resident will be responsible for identifying and resolving pharmacotherapy issues for the patients admitted to the hospital under the care of Family Medicine.
 This includes an appropriate review of outpatient and admission medications for indication, interactions, dose, and duration and providing therapeutic drug monitoring.
 The resident will serve as the drug information specialist to the team and will provide at least one in-service presentation.
 The resident will also assist the medical residents with the medication reconciliation process upon discharge of a patient from the service and will provide discharge counseling to the patients.
 The resident will follow-up with the patient two days after discharge to see if the patient is having any adverse effects or has any questions or concerns.
-In addition, the resident will develop a standing order set in order to assist the medical team with future admissions.

 The critical care learning experience is intended to provide an opportunity for the resident to apply didactic learning with clinical experience, to further knowledge of critical care medicine, and to develop skills in providing pharmaceutical care to the critically ill.
 The resident will participate in pharmacokinetic dosing, parenteral nutrition consults, and respond to medical emergencies.
 The resident is expected to monitor patient labs and culture and sensitivity reports, review patient medical records, and participate in interdisciplinary morning rounds.
 The resident will participate in teaching sessions pertaining to disease states or medications, education of medical and hospital personnel, and attend multidisciplinary team conferences.